UCLA-IRL/ndn-multi-party-signature/docs/follow-ndn-cxx-or-not.md

 ## Comparison

-### 1. Choice 1: Benefit from the existing TPM integration in ndn-cxx for secure storage of private keys
+### 1. Choice 1: Use the existing TPM integration in ndn-cxx for secure storage of private keys

 The fact is that the currently TPM backend implementation in ndn-cxx (ndn-cxx/security/tpm/impl) cannot be extended to support a new key type, in our case, the BLS private key.
 To add BLS key, we need to implement a new TPM backend class by ourselves and we cannot do this by inheriting existing TPM backend classes because all the virtual functions are marked with `final` keywords (a C++ keyword preventing a member function from overriding).